AdityaSawant21/Face-mask-detection-and-Age-prediction-with-Email-Authentication/README.md

 - MOBILE NET V2
 - Xampp Server

-Objective: To Make a LIVE_STREAM MASK DETECTION SYSTEM Where It detects and recognizes the face and warns that person and also send mail alerts to the admin when it finds someone without mask.
+Objective: To Make a LIVE_STREAM MASK DETECTION SYSTEM where it detects and recognizes the face and warns that person and also send mail alerts to the admin when it finds someone without mask.

 ![fmd_website](https://user-images.githubusercontent.com/60505090/119257024-11775100-bbe1-11eb-99cc-ae615c170b98.jpeg)